Fun fact: did you know that Sean Ellis was actually born in Sydney? But came back for the first time in 30 years to speak at SydStart 2015?

 LogMeIn Case Study Continued

-Now, back to that case study from earlier.
-Sean’s team were having some trouble with their Activation metrics.
+Now, let’s go back to that case study from earlier.
+Sean’s team was having some trouble with their Activation metrics.

-The flow was – register your details, see download page, download the software.
+The flow was – to register your details, see the download page, and download the software.

-The problem was, 90% of registrations never downloaded the software!
+The problem was that 90% of registrations never downloaded the software!

 The team ran dozens of tests focusing on improving the button’s appeal.
 Nothing seemed to reverse the trend.

-So they decided to do some qualitative research to come up with new hypotheses.
+So, they decided to do some qualitative research to develop new hypotheses.
 It turns out they didn’t have to ask many people.

 There was a clear theme that was killing their Activation numbers.